tfachada/thesist/template/main.typ

   // *- Define as "none" (without quotation marks) if unneeded

+  // PIC2-related settings:

+    // Set to true if this is a PIC2 report.
+This will change some of the cover page.
+    pic-mode: false,

+    // Used to edit the text right before the name of the degree.
+Only change this if the PIC mode default for some reason isn't good.
+    string-before-degree: none,

+    // Defines whether chapters should always start on an odd page.
+If you are writing a PIC2 report, check with your supervisor(s) if you have to set to false or not.
+If you are writing a thesis, leave it as true.
+    chapters-on-odd-pages: true,

+    // Set to true to optionally hide acknowledgments or abstracts
+    // (don't do this unless it's a PIC2 report!)
+    hide-acknowledgments: false,
+    hide-abstract: false,

   // Set the chapter heading style
   // Options:
   //  - "fancy": Full page - <chapter number> + <chapter title> + <chapter outline>